Professional Trades/Industry 4.0 & Agriculture Pathway

 Do you like to work with your hands?
 Do you enjoy figuring out how things work and fixing problems?
 There is high demand for all technical trades that involve specialized skills and creative thinking.
-The Skilled Trades and Agriculture Pathway helps prepare you for these high demand jobs.
+The Professional Trades/Industry 4.0 & Agriculture Pathway helps prepare you for these high demand jobs.
 This pathway includes careers in electrical technology, manufacturing, automotive service, energy systems, agriculture and aviation.

 Advanced manufacturing is defined as the rapid transfer of science and technology into the manufacture of products using high-level design skills.
 Technically skilled employees, especially those who are cross-trained for different positions, are in demand.